SuperOfficeDocs/superoffice-docs/docs/en/api/search/find-selection/index.md

 description: Details what new selections are, and how to work with them in code.
 author: {AnthonyYates}
-keywords: NewSelection, Selection, Find so.topic: article
+keywords: NewSelection, Selection, Find
+topic: article
-# so.envir:
+# envir:
-so.client: web
+client: web
-so.version: 9.2
+version: 9.2
 ---

 <!-- markdownlint-disable-file MD051 -->